Plumb (Field Music album): Mix of genres

-Plumb has been described as a work of multiple genres, including indie rock, chamber pop, indie pop, neo-progressive rock, progressive rock, baroque pop, art rock, art pop, alternative rock, power pop, progressive pop, and britpop.
+Plumb has been described as a work of multiple genres, including indie rock, chamber pop, indie pop, neo-prog, progressive rock, baroque pop, art rock, art pop, alternative rock, power pop, progressive pop, and britpop.
 A review in Sputnikmusic.com described the album as "a melting pot of genres, influences, and styles".
 Some reviewers said Plumb pays homage to classic rock.

 Plumb incorporated elements from each of the Brewis brothers' side projects, including the funk style of Peter Brewis' The Week That Was and the new wave and synth rock of David Brewis' School of Language.
 Kyle Lemmon of Prefix Magazine said this was particularly prevalent in the track "(I Keep Thinking About) a New Thing".
 Helen Clarke of musicOMH wrote that the combination of the two styles resulted in "a collection of overblown, juddering XTC staccato rhythms".
 Some of the album's more funky moments include the guitar mantra in "A New Town", and the song "Is This the Picture?", which Clash writer Gareth James described as "highly strung plastic-funk".
 Several of the songs combine prog rock and pop sensibilities, while songs like "A New Town", "Choosing Sides", "Who'll Pay the Bills?", and "Is This The Picture?" blend elements of prog rock and new wave.
 One of the more prog-heavy songs is "A Prelude to Pilgrim Street", a piano and dulcimer miniature, which began with the sound of church bells, before segueing into continuing with piano chords and rapid drumming in a style reviewers have compared to Pink Floyd and The Who.